Principal deuterium Hugoniot via Quantum Monte Carlo and $\Delta$-learning: Results and Discussion

-{ } \paragraph{\textit{Results and Discussion} $-$} Fig.~\ref{subfig:Hugoniot rho-p} shows our results together with several experimental values for pressures below $150$ GPa \cite{Knudson2004,Knudson2017,Fernandez2019}.
-We also report the principal Hugoniot obtained by directly using the PBE baseline, and the Coupled Electron Ion Monte Carlo (CEIMC) results of Ref.~\onlinecite{Ruggeri2020} for comparison.
-For $T = 10$~kK we show both the ground-state and FT results obtained with the procedure described previously, while for larger temperatures we plotted only the latter.
-Both the VMC and LRDMC models seem to reproduce very accurately the experimental points over the entire range of pressure considered.
-With respect to the most accurate data of Ref.~\onlinecite{Knudson2017}, our estimate of the relative density $\rho / \rho_0$ at the compressibility peak is only $1 \%$ lower for the VMC model and $3 \%$ lower for the LRDMC model, both being compatible within one error bar.
-Our results are in better agreement with experiments than the CEIMC ones reported in Ref.~\onlinecite{Ruggeri2020}, which predicts a relative density $10\%$ larger for the Hugoniot curve.
-The disagreement between the two results seems to be due to a large difference in the pressure estimates between the two methods, as further discussed in the SM~\cite{SM}.
+Fig.~\ref{subfig:Hugoniot rho-p} shows our results together with several experimental values for pressures below $150$ GPa \cite{Knudson2004,Knudson2017,Fernandez2019}.
+We also report the principal Hugoniot obtained by directly using the PBE baseline and the Coupled Electron Ion Monte Carlo (CEIMC) results of Ref.~\onlinecite{Ruggeri2020} for comparison.
+For temperatures larger than $T = 10$~kK the results refer to the MDs obtained using finite temperature DFT as a baseline.
+Both the VMC and LRDMC models give a very similar Hugoniot line, well reproducing the experimental points in the low density - low pressure region.
+With respect to the most accurate data of Ref.~\onlinecite{Knudson2017}, our estimate of the relative density $\rho / \rho_0$ at the compressibility peak is $\sim 3-4\%$ larger, still within the error bars.
+For larger pressures, we predict a Hugoniot mostly compatible within the experiments but systematically more compressible.
+However, in this regime the correspondingly larger uncertainties in the measures prevent a clear-cut assessment of our outcome.
+Our results also agree with the low-temperature CEIMC ones reported in Ref.~\onlinecite{Ruggeri2020} within the statistical accuracy.

 Fig.~\ref{subfig: Hugoniot shock velocity} displays the same points in the $u_p-U_s$ space, where $u_p$ is the particle velocity and $U_s$ is the shock velocity, the two being calculated using the following RH relations: